 While very basic smart contracts are technically possible on Bitcoin's blockchain, Ethereum's custom programming language and huge team of developers make it the likely long-term settlement layer.
 Bitcoin's blockchain acts as a decentralized ledger for processing payments.
 Ethereum is a ledger with a full computer attached, allowing much, much more than just processing payments.

 As far as which of the 2 is a better investment, it's impossible to say for sure.
 It’s likely that both Bitcoin and Ethereum will stand the test of time and coexist peacefully in the future.
+Bitcoin is ahead now but Ethereum seems to be the clear winner in terms of utility though it is generally more volatile.
 At the end of the day, your investment decisions must be made by you (or an investment advisor).
 The best thing you can do is to educate yourself as much as possible before risking any of your hard-earned money, and never invest money you aren’t willing to lose entirely.
 You don't want to end up on the front page of Wall Street Bets, after all.

 Where to Buy Ethereum